ORC-1/igbolang/README.md

 ex: edit .bashrc to include "/Library/Frameworks/Python.framework/Versions/3.x/bin" in your PATH parameter.

-For sytem running multiple version of python, you are better of using a virtual enviroment with Ibolang:
+For sytem running multiple version of python, you are better of using a virtual enviroment with Igbolang:

-	$ conda create -n Ibolang python==3.XX
+	$ conda create -n Igbolang python==3.XX

 			or using Virtualenv

-	$ virtualenv ibolang
+	$ virtualenv igbolang

-Lastly you can clone the repo using this url https://github.com/ORC-1/ibolang.git : navigate to the folder path and run python setup.py
+Lastly you can clone the repo using this url https://github.com/ORC-1/igbolang.git : navigate to the folder path and run python setup.py
 Copy the source files into your script folder, you should highly consider using a virtual enviroment if you are using this option and the previous options are better off